Heritage Crafts

 Issues affecting the viability

 • Market issues: Engine turning is extremely time consuming and is therefore very expensive for consumers.
 It is very difficult to make a living from engine turning – most people do it part time.
-It is difficult and unfair to encourage people into a craft with no money.
+It is hard to encourage people into a craft where it is difficult to make money.

 • Public awareness: There is little public awareness of engine turning.